ennono/kleingarten/readme.txt

 == Changelog ==

+= 1.x.x =
+* CONSTRUCTION AREA - DO NOT USE IN PRODUCTIVE ENVIRONMENT!!
+*

 = 1.1.8 =
 * Now it is possible to reactivate tokens that have been deactivated before.
 * Added a link to logo.